akeneo/pim-docs/use_sso_authentication/index.rst

         networks:
           - 'pim'

-You will find, below, an example of sso_authsources.php file
+You will find, below, an example of sso_authsources.php file.

 .. code-block:: php
     :linenos: